koord-live/KoordASIO/README.md

 ## Usage

 After running the [installer][releases], KoordASIO should appear in the ASIO driver list of any ASIO Host Application (e.g. Ableton, Cubase, Reaper).
+The Control GUI (KoordASIOControl.exe) can be launched at any time by clicking on the "ASIO Setup" button in your host software, or as usual via the Windows launcher.

 The default settings are as follows: